erelsgl/limdu/README.md

 	console.dir(intentClassifier.classify("I want an apple and a banana"));  // ['apl','bnn']

+The FeatureLookupTable takes care of the numbers, while you may continue to work with texts!

 ## Serialization

-What if you want to train a classifier on your home computer, and use it on a remote server?

-To do this, you should serialize the trained classifier, send the string to the remote server, and deserialize it there.
+Say you want to train a classifier on your home computer, and use it on a remote server.
+To do this, you should somehow convert the trained classifier to a string, send the string to the remote server, and deserialize it there.

 You can do this with the "serialization.js" package: